Prenatal care / Pregnancy care Newport Beach

 If you have complications during pregnancy, I may see you more often.

-Your partner or support person (a friend or someone from your family) is welcome at your prenatal checkups.
+Your partner or support person (a friend or someone from your family) is welcome at your pregnancy checkups.

 – It’s safe to get a flu shot any time during pregnancy.
 But some vaccinations are best at certain times and some aren’t recommended during pregnancy.